Teev-dev/DateCalculatorPlus/README.md

 # Date Calculator Plus

-A powerful date calculator that works both as a web application and Chrome extension, helping users calculate working days between dates while considering holidays for different countries.
+Date Calculator Plus is a Google Chrome extension that allows users to calculate future or past dates based on working days for various countries.
+It also provides functionality to calculate the number of working days between two dates.

-## 🌟 Features
+## Features

-- Calculate future/past dates based on working days
+- Calculate future or past dates based on a given number of working days
-- Calculate working days between two dates
+- Calculate the number of working days between two dates
-- Support for multiple countries and their holidays
+- Support for multiple countries with their respective public holidays
 - Automatic handling of weekends and public holidays
+- User-friendly interface with intuitive controls
-- Country search with flag display
+- Country search functionality
-- Works both as a web app and Chrome extension

-## 🚀 Live Demo

-- Web App: [Your Web App URL]
-- Chrome Extension: [Chrome Web Store URL]
+- Display of country flags

-## 🛠️ Installation
+## Installation

-### Web Application

-1. Visit the web application at [your-url-here]
+1. Download the extension files or clone the repository.
+2. Open Google Chrome and navigate to `chrome://extensions/`.
+3. Enable "Developer mode" in the top right corner.
+4. Click "Load unpacked" and select the directory containing the extension files.
+5. The Date Calculator Plus extension should now appear in your Chrome toolbar.

+## Usage

+1. Click on the Date Calculator Plus icon in your Chrome toolbar to open the extension popup.
 2. Choose the calculation mode:
    - "Calculate Future/Past Date": To find a date in the future or past based on working days
    - "Calculate Working Days Between Dates": To count working days between two dates